I’ve been gardening a lot in the month of May. And pulling weeds.

 That’s why we run this blog!
 We want to share the wisdom that makes lives better.
 The choice of what to do with that life is yours and yours alone.

-We really haven’t written much about the intersection of money and reproductive health (well, there is our classic Blood Money: Surviving Your Period While Poor).
+We really haven’t written much about the intersection of money and reproductive health (well, there is our classic Blood Money: Menstrual Products for Surviving Your Period While Poor).
 We’re gonna fix that!
 So please expect more in the future.

 We would love to hear some future topic requests.
 And if you have additional resources that might be helpful to our readers, especially those in affected states, please leave them in the comments below!
 We’re always blown away by the collective knowledge of the Bitch Nation.